Capsize-Games/airunner_nexus/README.md

 version of stable diffusion is in use and  which model has been selected to generate images.
 It will also determine the best model to load based on the list of available types in the directory provided.

+---

+### Development notes

+- `StableDiffusionRequestQueueWorker.callback` Handle routes and dispatch to functions
+- `socket_server.message_client` Send a message to the client